 If you’re of a woman of child-bearing age, it’s especially important to make sure you get vaccinated before getting pregnant.
 If you are pregnant and don’t have any record of being vaccinated, you can get the vaccination soon after your baby is born.
 You can’t have the MMR vaccine while you’re pregnant.

 Young children have the vaccination as a single injection into their thigh; older children and adults have it in their upper arm.

 The MMR vaccine is made from weakened forms of each of the measles, mumps and rubella viruses.
-The vaccine stimulates your immune system to respond and remember the viruses.
-This means that if you become infected with any of the three viruses, your immune system will recognise the virus and act to prevent infection.
+The vaccine stimulates your immune system to produce cells which respond to and remember the viruses.
+This means that if you come into contact with any of the three viruses in the future, your immune system will recognise the virus and act to prevent infection.

 There are some people who shouldn’t have the MMR vaccine.
 These include:

-- people who have a severely weakened immune system because of an illness, such as HIV/AIDS
+- people who have a severely weakened immune system – for instance, due to taking immunosuppressant medication

 - anyone who has had an anaphylactic reaction (a severe allergic reaction) to gelatine or the antibiotic neomycin

 - anyone who has had a confirmed anaphylactic reaction to a previous dose of the MMR vaccine

 - pregnant women